 How much does the Step Ahead program cost?

 There are a few different costs associated with the Step Ahead program.
 Depending on a student’s housing situation (living at home, on-campus, or off-campus), the total cost for Step Ahead may vary.
+Beginning in summer 2018, all students who complete a FAFSA will receive the Step Ahead Scholarship during the summer 2018 term, which is equivalent to six (6) credits' worth of tuition and fees (at the in-state rate).
 Below is a list of common costs that a student may incur for the program:

 Is financial aid available for the summer term?

 Students seeking financial aid for the Summer 2017 term are required to complete a 2017-2018 FAFSA at www.fafsa.ed.gov.
 Certain grants and loans may cover summer coursework, and student should consult with the Financial Aid office to check their eligibility.
 Students may be required to enroll in additional coursework in order to meet eligibility criteria.